xyb3rt/acme.vim/README.md

 	formatting it by middle-clicking `|fmt` in another window.

-	Additionally *acme.vim* supports the new output prefix `^`: The output of the command goes to a new scratch buffer.
+	Additionally *acme.vim* supports the new output prefix `^`: The output of the command goes to a new scratch window.
 Commands can also have
 	suffixes: `+` is replaced with the selection, `%` with the filename of the buffer.